 Whereas the Gold Kangaroos depict a different kangaroo image on their reverse side every year, the Platinum Kangaroos display the "Red Kangaroo" design that also appears on each edition of the Australian Silver Kangaroos.
 The words "AUSTRALIAN KANGAROO" are engraved along the upper edge of the coins above the kangaroo image.
 The year of mintage, platinum weight and purity are engraved along the lower edge of the coins below the kangaroo (2018 1 oz 9995 PLATINUM).
 The Perth Mint's mint mark P appears to the right of the kangaroo's tail on the reverse as well.

 The Australian Platinum Kangaroo coins are the Perth Mint's latest addition to the popular series of Australian Kangaroo bullion coins.
 The inaugural 2018 issue of the coins is available since the 23rd of October 2017 and mintage is unlimited according to the current market demand.
+According to information published here by the Perth Mint, a total of 5,251 Platinum Kangaroo coins were minted in 2018.
+Annual mintage numbers of the 1 oz Platinum Kangaroos then increased to 6,781 coins in 2019.

 The 99.99% pure Australian Gold Kangaroo coins are also known under their original name as Australian Gold Nugget coins.
 After displaying various images of gold nuggets starting with their inaugural issue (as proof coins) in 1986, the coins quickly switched to kangaroo images in 1990 (1989 for proof coins).
 A new kangaroo image appears on the reverse side of the coins every year since then.
 The coins are offered in a wide variety of denominations by the Perth Mint, from a tiny 1/2 gram all the way up to the world-record 1 tonne coin.
 Both brilliant uncirculated (BU) and proof coins are issued.
 Annual mintage numbers of the Australian Gold Kangaroos are quite low compared to other gold bullion coins.